 Delivery and Manufacture of Controlled Substances

-It is illegal to manufacture controlled substances in Illinois.
+It is illegal to manufacture controlled substances.
 Charges for manufacturing drugs can be brought if the police find evidence of:

 - A drug development lab in your home or place of business;

 - A collection of chemicals and substances typically used to create a drug; or

 - Cultivating and growing plants used as or used in the creation of a drug.

 Manufacturing charges, however, are dependent upon the state proving that you had both:

 - Possession of the elements necessary to create the controlled substance, and

 If you happen to have an interesting collection of chemicals, but lack the intent to combine them to create a drug, then the state will likely be unsuccessful in pursuing manufacturing charges against you.

 Manufacturing controlled substances is a crime that law enforcement in Chicago takes very seriously.
 The crime is a Class X Felony, which is punishable by 6 to 30 years in prison and a fine of up to $25,000.
 The severity of the penalty will, however, depend on the type and amount of controlled substance relevant to your specific case.
 For a comprehensive list of penalties for drug manufacturing crimes, click here.